marchaos/flickr_retriever/README.md

 ## Assumptions

 This assumes that all of your photos are orgainised into albums / photosets.
+I'll probably add a post process that will attempt to download anything else into a separate folder, but this is currently a TODO item.

 ## Installing and Running